 - 3. Make sure all covers and guards are in place.
 Start the engine.
 Turn the blade switch to "I" position to start the blade spinning. - 4.
 Start the water lube if necessary to prevent sap buildup on the blade.
 See Section 2.17. - 5.
 If you want to use the board return function, push the toggle switch on the control panel down.
-See Section 2.8.

-- 7. As you get to the end of the log, slow down the feed rate.
+See Section 2.8. - Feed the blade into the log slowly (See Section 2.12).
+Once the blade completely enters the log, increase the feed rate as desired.
+Always try to cut at the fastest speed you can while keeping an accurate cut.
+Cutting too slowly will waste blade life and lower production! - 7.
+As you get to the end of the log, slow down the feed rate.
 When the teeth exit the end of the log, turn the feed rate all the way down and turn the blade switch to "0" position.
 Remove the slab that you have just cut from the log. - 8.
 Use the carriage forward/reverse switch to return the carriage to the front of the mill.
 Always disengage the blade before returning the carriage for the next cut. - 9.
 Repeat until the first side of the log is cut as desired.
 Set aside the usable flitches (boards with bark on one or both sides).
 You can edge them on the mill later.